 A large seawater strainer should be mounted above the seacock.

-The pump should be mounted horizontally and higher than the strainer.
+The pump should be mounted horizontally and it should be higher than the strainer.
 The discharge should be on the top.

-Refer to the pump drawing at the back of this manual.
+Refer to the drawing at the back of this manual.

 WIRING THE PUMP